 - Improve the effect of state-of-the-art lifestyle interventions on weight gain prevention, weight loss, and weight loss maintenance in children and adults.

-- Translate evidence-based lifestyle interventions into community settings.
+- Translate evidence-based lifestyle interventions into community and practice-based settings.

 - Provide training to students interested in applied obesity research.